Tag: Rebecca Patience

 It was so much fun spending time with everyone.
 Many of the attendees are people I have only interacted with on Twitter but never met in person.
 That was a personal thrill for me.
 It was inspiring to be around such a great group of people with a shared passion for making photographs.

 My thanks to everyone that made the time for NYCWLK.
-A special thanks to our hosts Johnny and Rebecca for making it all happen.
-And also my gratitude to our friends at Leica Store Soho, ONA and Richard Photo Lab for sponsoring the event and supporting the community.
+My gratitude to our friends at Leica Store Soho, ONA and Richard Photo Lab for sponsoring the event and supporting the community.